tushar-semwal/academic-kickstart/content/home/featured.md

 # `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "Selected Publications" subtitle = ""

 [content]